Best Buy exits Europe with Carphone sale

 But allowing for currency fluctuations, the price is less than half the roughly $2.1 billion Best Buy paid in 2008 for 50 percent of the independent mobile seller's retail operations.

-While Best Buy was able to use Carphone's phone expertise to boost its U.S. mobile business, the plans for a chain of European megastores fell apart because of weak consumer spending, low brand recognition and competition from local chains.
+While Best Buy was able to use Carphone's phone expertise to boost its U.S. mobile business, the plans for a chain of European megastores fell apart due to weak consumer spending, low brand recognition and competition from local chains.

 Ultimately, in 2011, Best Buy scrapped plans for the chain of European megastores and decided to focus on Carphone's existing smaller format stores there.
 It also bought Carphone out of its U.S. mobile phone joint venture for $1.3 billion.